sraddepalli/sraddepalli/README.md

 Having 15+ years of professional experience in IT with Masters education (MCA).

-Working as Principal Consultant / Technical Delivery Manager - Cloud Infrastructure.
+Working as Principal Consultant / Manager - Cloud Infrastructure.
 Helped customers with Data & Cloud Migration, Security Advisory for Cloud Migration Engagements.

 UK Resident.